 Cut-Sheet labels are not compatible with labelling machines.
 They are intended for hand application for test runs, if the container is not compatible with labelling machines, or if the labels will be handed out as promo items.
-Please visit the Roll Label page if a labelling machine will be used to apply the labels.
+Please visit the Roll Labels page if you want to use a labelling machine to apply the labels.

 Which Label stock is best to write on?